Employee Travel Expense and Reimbursement

 7.3 Rental cars:

-- See Business Procedure 5.1.17-P (Rental Vehicles) before renting a vehicle.
+- See Administrative Procedure 5.1.17-P (Rental Vehicles) before renting a vehicle.

-- Email approval from the college president or KCTCS System Director of Business Services must be attached.
+- Email approval from the college president or KCTCS Assistant Vice President of Business Services/COO must be attached.

-- College Presidents must obtain approval from the KCTCS Vice President of Administrative Services or the KCTCS System Director of Business Services before renting a vehicle.
+- College Presidents must obtain approval from the KCTCS Vice President of Administrative Services or the KCTCS Assistant Vice President of Business Services/COO before renting a vehicle.

 Shuttle services to and from airport/hotel: